-each process.
-For the method comparison, the traditional CI results are introduced, which assumes that the breast media forms a homogeneous profile with the representative complex permittivity [13].
+First, the CI image reconstruction is presented.
+We first assume a noiseless situation to assess the systematical error in each process.
+For the method comparison, the traditional CI results are introduced, which assumes that the breast media forms a homogeneous profile with the representative complex permittivity [9].
 Here, for clutter suppression in the traditional and proposed CI schemes, we assume a simple breast model comprising only skin and adipose media, as shown in Fig. 5.
-Fig. 6 shows the results obtained from the CI images, where the three different relative permittivities are assumed to be $\epsilon{bg} = 6, 8$, and 10, because the reconstruction accuracy of the CI image is mostly dependent on the relative permittivity $\epsilon{\rm bg}$, which is converted to the propagation speed $v{\rm bg}$ in the breast media as $v{\rm bg} = v{\rm air}/\sqrt{\epsilon}{\rm bg}$ with that in the air as $v{\rm air}$.
-Here, all the imaging areas, in Fig. 6, are truncated on the boundary between the skin of the breast and air.
-Notably, in the traditional CI image, the clutter signal from the background media (see Fig. 5), is generated in the FDTD, and eliminated.
+Figure 6 shows the results obtained from the CI images, where the three different relative permittivities are assumed to be $\epsilon{\rm bg} = 6, 8$, and 10, because the reconstruction accuracy of the CI image is mostly dependent on the relative permittivity $\epsilon{ m bg},$ which is converted to the propagation speed $v{ m bg}$ in the breast media as $v{ m bg} = v{ m air}/\sqrt{\epsilon}{ m bg}$ with that in the air as $v{\rm air}$.
+Here, all the imaging areas, in Figure 6, are truncated on the boundary between the skin of the breast and air.
+Notably, in the traditional CI image, the clutter signal from the background media (Fig. 5), is generated in the FDTD, and eliminated.
 As shown in Fig. 6, the traditional CI image could not provide an accurate location or area of the high contrast object of fibro-glandular or cancer tissues, which are mainly caused by a mismatch in the relative permittivity.